-Income Protector was available from April 29, 2013 through April 24, 2020.
+Income Protector was available from May 2, 2011 through March 2, 2020.
 Income Protector has a rider charge that we deduct from your Contract Value during the Accumulation Phase while your benefit is in effect and your Contract Value is positive.
 For information on the rider charge, please see section 3, Fee Tables and section 11, Expenses - Optional Living Benefit Rider Charges.
 Income Protector is also subject to investment restrictions and quarterly rebalancing as discussed in Appendix B.

 We designed Lifetime Plus Payments to last for the lifetime of the Covered Person(s).
 If you do not begin Lifetime Plus Payments before all Covered Persons die or are removed from the Contract, Income Protector ends and you will not receive any payments.
+In the case of non-spouse Joint Owners, if a Joint Owner dies before payments begin, this benefit ends and payments are not available to you even if the Covered Person is still alive.
 Lifetime Plus Payments are available once the younger Covered Person reaches the minimum exercise age and before the older Covered Person reaches age 91.
 The minimum exercise age is age 60.
 You choose your payment frequency and amount subject to an annual maximum.
 Once established, the annual maximum Lifetime Plus Payment can increase, but it cannot decrease unless you take an Excess Withdrawal.